 Curnow School is very fortunate to have the support and services of a PAT (Pets As Therapy) dog Jenkins owned by Emma.

-Jenkins is a Bernese Mountain dog who was born on 2nd April 2016; he is extremely friendly, good-natured and a happy dog who adores both humans and other animals.
+Jenkins is a Bernese mountain dog who was born on 2nd April 2016; he is extremely friendly, good-natured and a happy dog who adores both humans and other animals.
 He loves fuss and cuddles and generally being with people.

 His favourite things include walking (particularly on the beach), swimming, treats and LOTS of attention!

-Multi-Needs sessions – these sessions aim to promote pupil skills within reaction/interaction leading to further engagement and participation; pupils work with Jenkins as part of a group or individually in these structured teaching and learning sessions
+Multi-Needs sessions – these sessions aim to promote pupil skills within reaction/interaction leading to further engagement and participation; students work with Jenkins as part of a group or individually in these structured teaching and learning sessions

-The teacher discusses all long term aims with Emma outlining the purpose of the session(s); pupils will be supported by teaching assistants throughout, feeding back progress of planned work to the teacher at the end of each session.
+The teacher discusses all long term aims with Emma outlining the purpose of the session(s); students will be supported by teaching assistants throughout, feeding back progress of planned work to the teacher at the end of each session.